-Similar arguments can be used to establish identification of the type-specific conditional choice probabilities in the more general case of a vector of unobserved discrete heterogeneity factors.
+Similar arguments can be used to establish identification of the type-specific conditional choice probabilities in the more general case of a vector of unobserved discrete heterogeneity factors.35

 Outcome equation parameters (grades and log wages) An important feature of our model is that grades and wages are all subject to sample selection.
 For instance, grades in four-year science are, by definition, only observed for those who chose to enroll in a four-year college, science major.
 The same holds true for wages in blue- and white-collar sectors.
-Importantly though, conditional on the heterogeneity type, grades and wages are subject to selection on observables only.
-It follows that identification of the outcome equation parameters can be established using a control function approach.
-Identification of the outcome equation parameters proceeds along these two steps:

-$^{32}$ For periods t > 1, the mixture weights are given by the type probabilities conditional on the measurements and the state variables, which, unlike for the first period, include prior choices and ability beliefs.
+$^{^{35}}$ For periods t > 1, the mixture weights are given by the type probabilities conditional on the measurements and the state variables, which, unlike for the first period, include prior choices and ability beliefs.
 Identification of these weights exploits the normality assumption on the outcome equations (grades and log wages).